Some Frequently Asked Questions about the Fiver Challenge

 What is the participation platform?

 The Fiver Challenge will be delivered through an online participation platform.
-This will guide users through the four weeks of the Challenge; giving access to Fiver resources to help with planning and support throughout their experience
+The platform will guide users through the four weeks of the Challenge; providing them with access to resources that will support them during their experience and allowing them to track their personal development within the eight key employability skills.

 How do teachers access the platform?